ssiwan/KARMA/README.md

 * Login to the application so that content can be tailored for a particular user.
 * Create and edit knowledge articles for sharing with other users
 * Find and retrieve knowledge relevant to a particular user
-* Provide a single location (dashboard) to access knowledge relevant to a particular uer
+* Provide a single location (dashboard) to access knowledge relevant to a particular user

 ## Application Architecture and Technologies